 Finally, both the federal government and government contractors offer plenty of job opportunities.
 Plastics research and control, marine biology, and various military reservation cleanup and mitigation projects require a steady stream of environmental science talent.

-It brings in good money as well… according to the Bureau of Labor Statistics, the average environmental scientist in Hawaii brings home just under $70,000 annually.
+It brings in good money as well… according to the Bureau of Labor Statistics, the average environmental scientist in Hawaii brings home just over $70,000 annually.
 Others do even better; hydrologists, geoscientists, and atmospheric scientists all pull in something north of $100,000.
-Put it together with pre-work surf runs and weekend snorkeling, and it's a pretty sweet package.

 Master's in Environmental Science in Hawaii